Foreign trade of Sudan

-This article is about the foreign trade of Sudan.

 Sudan's exports in 2008 amounted to US$12.4 billion, and its imports totaled US$8.9 billion.
 Agricultural products dominated Sudanese exports until Sudan began to export petroleum and petroleum products.
 By 2000 the value of petroleum-based products surpassed the total of all other exports combined.
 By 2008, they had reached US$11.6 billion and have accounted for 80 to 94 percent of all export revenue since 2000, the result of expanded oil production, as well as higher oil prices.
 Because oil provides such a large proportion of export earnings, Sudan is now vulnerable to the volatility of the international price of oil.

 Sudan had long been the world's second largest exporter of long-staple cotton.
 Cotton exports provided more than 50 percent of total export revenues in the 1960s but declined to only 1.1 percent of export revenues in 2008.
 Gum arabic was in second place until the 1960s, but its importance was even less than that of cotton in 2008.
 Livestock was the most important non-oil product in 2002, displacing cash crops.
 The government encouraged the increase in livestock production, especially camels, goats, sheep, and cattle, but the export of livestock declined dramatically thereafter, with proceeds providing only 0.3 percent of export revenues in 2008.
 Sesame increased in importance in the 1990s and displaced cotton as the most important export commodity in 1996, until petroleum exports became dominant.
 Sesame remained the most important agricultural export product, providing 2.3 percent of export revenues in 2008.
 Other important exports in 2008 were gold, sugar, and peanuts.

 The share of machinery and transport equipment was 32.8 percent of the value of total imports in 2008.
 Large quantities of capital goods were imported, mainly for the development and expansion of the oil industry and the expansion of related infrastructure.
 Government plans for self-sufficiency through the development of import-substitution industries achieved only limited success, as manufactured goods still equaled 24.7 percent of the value of imports.
 Economic growth and the need for a peace dividend following the signing of the January 2005 CPA, led to increased import spending in 2004–6, meaning that there was a trade deficit during those years.
 The trade balance returned to a surplus in 2007.